 Also, I think I come up with my best ideas when I have meaningful constraints, so I try to base my drawings on a theme and gradually build up the image from that initial spark.

 What are 3 golden rules you always follow when it comes to illustration?

 Three rules I follow in my illustrations:

-1- Always start rough, always stay loose: I always want to just jump into a final illustration and make something beautiful, so I have to resist that urge and make some rough, ugly drawings first so I can find out what in the world I’m doing.
-Then I can move on to the precise drawing.
+1. Always start rough and stay loose.
+I always want to just jump into a final illustration and make something beautiful.
+I have to resist that urge and make some rough, ugly drawings first so I can find out what in the world I’m doing.
+After I do this, then I can move on to the precise drawing.

-2- Power through the negativity!: During every drawing I do, there’s always a phase where I feel like it isn’t working and that I’m a failure as an artist and a human-being.
+2. Power through the negativity!
+During every drawing I do, there’s always a phase where I feel like it isn’t working and that I’m a failure as an artist and a human being.
 (True story.)
-All I have to do is POWER THROUGH it and the drawing starts working out.
-Everyone can make a nice drawing, but most people quit before they get there…professional illustrators are the people who never give up.
+All I have to do is POWER THROUGH it and the drawing will start to work out.
+Everyone can make a nice drawing, but most people quit before they get there.
+Professional illustrators are the people who never give up.

-3- Have a non-artistic friend you trust who you can bounce ideas off: This is really essential.
-You may think you have a really good idea, but if most of your audience doesn’t get it, you haven’t done your job!!
+3. Have a non-artistic friend you trust who you can bounce ideas off of.
+This is really essential.
+You may think you have a really good idea, but if most of your audience doesn’t get it, you haven’t done your job!
 The less artsy the friend, the better.

-You are skilled in many different areas of design such as illustration, motion graphics, 3D design etc – how do you decide what medium is best for what you are trying to convey and can you explain to our readers the benefits of being able to work in various mediums?
+You are skilled in many different areas of design such as illustration, motion graphics, 3D design, etc. How do you decide what medium is best for what you are trying to convey?
+What are the benefits of being able to work in various mediums?

 This relates to my obsession with knowing things.
 I love design and illustration because there are infinite ways to solve problems.
 I’m also obsessed with learning new tools and software.
 These elements work well together and make my skills more valuable to clients.
 It’s always good to have more tools in your arsenal, and having a good basis in the fundamentals of art and design will ensure that you make the most of each medium you work in.